 ‘This is how artists talk to each other, we talk by art.
 This was his art and this was my performance.’

 And this is how the media world makes money – we validate such amazing spectacles so the public can’t get enough and count our advertising dollars- the same way the Perrotin gallery and Datuna cash in on their ‘rock star’ status.

-‘Everybody calls me ‘Banana Man’ now.
-I am not this banana eater person — I am an artist,’ Datuna said as he searched for an empty bag of peanuts in his pocket.
+Explains Datuna while looking through his pockets for some peanuts to nibble on: ‘Everybody calls me ‘Banana Man’ now.
+I am not this banana eater person — I am an artist’.